ibexa/documentation-developer/docs/permissions/limitation_reference.md

 ### Usage notes

-For more information on how to restrict user's access to part of the Subtree, see [the example in the Admin management section](permission_use_cases.md#restrict-editing-to-part-of-the-tree).
+For more information on how to restrict user's access to part of the subtree, see [the example in the Admin management section](permission_use_cases.md#restrict-editing-to-part-of-the-tree).

 ## Version Lock limitation